tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 from the key update procedure specified in this document, we use the terms "standard key update" and "extended key update", respectively.

+The following variables and abbreviations are used in the state machine diagrams.

+- rx - current, accepted receive epoch.
+- tx - current transmit epoch used for tagging outgoing messages.
+- E - initial epoch value.
+- updating - true while a key-update handshake is in progress.
+- accepted - set to true after an accepted Resp; indicates the peer has agreed to proceed with the update and that new key material can be derived.
+- old_rx - the previous receive epoch remembered during retention.
+- retain_old - when true, receiver accepts tags old_rx and rx.
+- tag=... - the TX-epoch value written on an outgoing message.
+- e==... - the tag carried on an incoming message (what the peer sent).
+- Protocol message types - ExtendedKeyUpdate(request) (Req) /
+  ExtendedKeyUpdate(response) (Resp) / ExtendedKeyUpdate(new_key_update) (NKU) /
+  ACK (from {{Section 7 of RFC9147}} / APP for application data.
+- FINISHED / START/IDLE / WAIT_RESP / SENT_NKU / WAIT_R_NKU - diagram
+  states; FINISHED denotes the steady state after success or reject.

 # Negotiating the Extended Key Update